Introducing AI Commit

 Invoke-WebRequest -Uri "https://github.com/russmckendrick/aicommit/releases/latest/download/aic-windows-amd64.exe" -OutFile "aic.exe"

-All releases are on the GitHub releases page.
+All current releases are on the GitHub releases page.

 Setup